Weather notice: In the event of severe weather, we send e-alerts and post on social media.

 • Stay updated with COVID-19 vaccines.

-• If you feel unwell for any reason, even if you’re vaccinated, please stay home to rest and recuperate.
+• If you feel unwell, even if vaccinated, please stay home to rest and recuperate.

 • Masks are recommended if you are unvaccinated.